dmarts05/amz-tango-card-scraper/README.md

 - Make sure you have Chrome installed.

-- Edit account.json.sample with the GMAIL email credentials of the account that you want the script to run on, and rename it by removing .sample at the end.
+- Edit account.json.sample with the GMAIL email credentials of the account that you want the script to run on, and rename it by removing .sample at the end of the file name.
 Visit https://myaccount.google.com/apppasswords after enabling 2FA to get the required password.
 The syntax is the following:

 ```json
 [